 FOR IMMEDIATE RELEASE

 Shown below is a news release we issued on December 13, 2016.
-It will be in place for the entire Winter as a reminder to all of the need to provide for the health and safety of our pets.
+It will be in place permanently as a reminder to all of the need to provide for the health and safety of our pets.

 Keep Pets Safe During Dangerous Cold Snap